Skip to main content

 1

-Attach your image
+Attach an image

 2

-Describe what you want to build
+Describe what you want built.
+Examples:

 • Create an app like the uploaded image.

-• Use this layout to build a signup form.
+• Use this layout to build a sign-up form.

 3